aondodawid/Color-Scheme-Generator/README.md

-Color Scheme generator - download all files and run in local server
+Color Scheme generator - download all files and run them in local server